hydephp/develop/docs/advanced-features/navigation-api.md

 ## NavigationGroup

 The `NavigationGroup` class represents a group of items in a navigation menu.
 It contains a label, priority, and a collection of navigation items.
 This class is often used to create submenus or dropdowns in a navigation menu.

+The `NavigationGroup` class extends the `NavigationMenu` class, and thus inherits the same base methods and functionality, while also having shared methods with the `NavigationItem` class to render the groups in a Blade view.

 ### Quick Reference